-It is intended that all performances outside the College will be in one of the Performance uniforms unless specified or alternative performance attire is appropriate.
-The Performance Polo is available for purchase at the Uniform shop for \$40.
+It is intended that all performances outside the College will be in College uniform.
+Appropriate uniform requirements for each event will be communicated via Parent Paperwork.
+There is a Performance Polo that is available for purchase at the Uniform shop for \$40.
+If this is required for a particular event, ample notice will be given.